akbarsahata/copasan-chatgpt/docs/application-failures-due-to-network-problems-caused-by-misconfigurations.md

 ---

-Here are documented cases of application failures due to network problems caused by misconfigurations, along with references for each:
+Here are documented cases of application failures due to network problems caused by misconfigurations, along with references for each of cases for further information:

 ### 1. **Facebook Outage on October 4, 2021**